The Internet Simulation Football League Newsletter

 sit 2 back in the AFC East and in a wild card spot.
 Dallas and Tennessee both win in the West while the other three teams in the

-division all take losses and it looks like it’s a two horse race at this point.
+division all take losses and it looks like its a two horse race at this point.
 Pittsburgh finally gets a win over division rival New

 England though that still only leaves their playoff hopes on life support with too many teams between them and 6th place.